d0sboots/PerfectTower/README.md

 ## Factory auto-trasher
 This script trashes unwanted items that you pick up (from the mine floor 2).
-It runs automatically whenever you're in the Factory, and pauses itself when my [factory automation](#factory-automation) in running so that it doesn't get screwed up.
+It runs automatically whenever you're in the Factory, and pauses itself when my [factory automation](#factory-automation) is running so that it doesn't get screwed up.

 Turbo exec v2 is not required, but it will speed up trashing greatly.